Sheneh (pharaoh)

 Sheneh was a ruler of some part of Egypt during the Second Intermediate Period, possibly during the 17th century BC, and likely belonging to the 14th Dynasty.
 As such he would have ruled from Avaris over the eastern Nile Delta and possibly over the Western Delta as well.
 His chronological position and identity are unclear.

 Attestations

 Sheneh is one of the few attested kings of the 14th Dynasty with three scarabs attributable to him.
 None of those scarabs are of known provenance however, which hampers research on Sheneh's kingdom.
 One scarab is currently in the British Museum, another in Aberdeen, catalogue number 21048, and the third one is in Moscow cat. nu.
 2258.

-The Moscow scarab of Sheneh exhibits a type of border decoration with representation of a rope, which was in use only in scarabs of officials of the 13th Dynasty and for king Sheshi and his son Ipqu of the early 14th Dynasty.
+The Moscow scarab of Sheneh exhibits a type of border decoration with representation of a rope, which was in use only in scarabs of officials of the 13th Dynasty and for king Sheshi and his son Ipqu, possibly dating to the early 14th Dynasty.
 Thus Sheneh may have ruled in the early 14th Dynasty as well, under an unknown prenomen which could be listed in the Turin canon.